ericflynny/cocotb-demo/README.md

-# THIS PROJECT IS CURRENTLY A WORK IN PROGRESS.
-The cocotb/ghdl functionality has not been implemented
+# This project is currently a work in progress (10.13.24).
+The cocotb tests and hdl have not been reviewed but the framework is functional

 ## Setting Up the Python Virtual Environment